 Most systems will automatically generate a PDF that looks like the forms on the screen – a so-called Print View.
-But, if your business processes need customized PDFs, look for software that includes a drag-and-drop mapper so you can visually map form data to the PDF and let the system generate it.
+But, if your business processes need customized PDFs, look for a dynamic PDF generation tool that includes a drag-and-drop mapper so you can visually map form data to the PDF and let the system generate it.

 An important consideration is signatures – most of these documents must be signed.
 For employee onboarding, in particular, this could mean a lot of signatures – we’ve seen cases where the new hire packet had grown to 40 forms.
 Make sure that the software allows e-signatures and that those signatures are transferable to the PDF.